MarynaShavlak/dev-interview-hub/src/features/uiDesignSwitcher/README.md

 3.**Feature Flag Integration**: The component uses `getFeatureFlag` to determine the current design state and `updateFeatureFlag` to save user preferences.
 This integration ensures that design changes are consistent with the application's feature flag system and persist across sessions.

-4.**Conditional Rendering**: The component renders different UI elements based on whether the redesigned interface is enabled or not.
+4.**Design Adaptation**: The component renders different UI elements based on whether the redesigned interface is enabled or not.

 5.**User Authentication**: It leverages `useUserAuthData` to apply design preferences specific to the authenticated user, ensuring that each user's choice is respected and maintained.